jspv/mchat/README.md

 ## TODO
 - [x] Copy text to past buffer when clicking on the response
 - [x] Persona support
-- [ ] Support Multi-line prompts
+- [x] Support Multi-line prompts
-  - in progress, partial support, but scrolling and pasting isn't working yet
+- [ ] Enhance personas to provide initial instructions
 - [ ] History and reloadable sessions with local database storage
 - [ ] Support for selecting the use of mutiple models simultaneously
 - [ ] Support for functions